 Researcher with Bipolar Shatters Stigma

-Learn more about bipolar disorder in Dr. Brett Scher’s interview with Dr. Iain Campbell, a research scientist from the University of Edinburgh studying – and living with – bipolar disorder
+Learn more about bipolar disorder in Dr. Bret Scher’s interview with Dr. Iain Campbell, a research scientist from the University of Edinburgh studying – and living with – bipolar disorder

 Bret Scher, MD, FACC & Iain Campbell, PhD